 Help when you need it

 The final consideration when choosing a vinyl cutter isn’t a feature on the equipment, it’s a feature of the vendor from whom you purchase it.
 Like good tracking and precise cutting, it can be critical to the efficient operation of your fledgling sign and graphics business.
 Choose a supplier who is ready, willing, and able to provide the technical support you’ll need as you negotiate the learning curve.
-SignWarehouse maintains the largest tech support staff of any reseller in the industry providing outstanding support seven days a week for our legions of customers.
+SignWarehouse maintains the largest tech support staff of any reseller in the industry providing outstanding support six days a week for our legions of customers.
 Because we understand that one size doesn’t fit all, we offer a variety of Premium Support Plans ranging from 30 days to over a year, depending on customer preference.
-And every SignWarehouse customer receives free lifetime support via email and knowledge base access.
+And every SignWarehouse customer receives free lifetime support via email, and access to the Tech Support Blog and knowledge base.
 Click here to view the array of options we offer.